-The qualitative analysis aims to demonstrate the privacy guarantee, and we visualize the results with Gaussian defense data in Figure \ref{qualitative_vis}.
-The left-side plot illustrates the CIFAR10 data distributed in parties A and B, $\gamma$ of FedWad between A and B (FedWad IM), $\eta_\mu$ and $\eta_\nu$ of TriangleWad (Local IM, Server IM), and randomly constructed defense data.
-Both Local IM and Server IM do not reveal any information about the data, while from FedWad IM, we can identify the class of each image.
+in Figure~\ref{qualitative_vis}, the left panel illustrates the CIFAR10 data distributed in parties A and B, $\gamma$ of FedWad between A and B (FedWad IM), $\eta_\mu$ and $\eta_\nu$ of TriangleWad (Local IM, Server IM), and randomly constructed $\gamma$ (Defense).
+Both Local IM and Server IM do not reveal any information about the data.
+From FedWad IM, we can identify the class of each image.
 In the right-side histogram plot, we construct a statistical test to demonstrate that our local interpolating measure follows a Gaussian distribution, while FedWad IM would reveal statistical information.
 In addition, we visualize the reconstruction attack towards TriangleWad in lower right panel, where the $\gamma$ follows the gamma distribution.
 Both local IM and $\Tilde{D}_{\text{attack}}$ are uninformative noises.